tibebit/ghfollowers/README.md

 An application which displays the followers that a Github user has.

 ## Description

-The application uses the [GitHub's Users API](https://docs.github.com/en/rest/reference/users) to show information about a user.
+The application uses the <a href="https://docs.github.com/en/rest/reference/users" target="_blank">GitHub's Users API</a> to show information about a user.
 [Users API]
 **Main concepts learned**:
  - Programmatic UI